bryanrscott/SB-Sample/training/session5/README.md

 - Today will be informal, working through session 4 (Docker intro) and this session.
 - Also have a session with feral, just project general info from FFA side

+#### Starting Up
+- we will actually start with revision / completion of session 4
+- Then in this session we will start to utilise a base project and actually start looking at "SOLLIC Anywhere" by getting the data ready
+- Then if time permits, because we are not sure we will move into session 6.
+In this session we will look at creating a web page on the server, and then introduce the basic elements for a CRUD system for a table
+- As everyone will be progressing differently that is fine.
+But if you are ahead you have a couple of options
+  - Work with someone who has not yet finished,  practise is a good thing
+  - Connect the TUFLIC access frontend, to the Docker database
+  - Explore the existing TUFLIC access frontend end, and map the navigation paths to different parts of the application
+  -

 #### Laravel Base Project
 Lets get the first app running....
 ```